When it comes to mixing oil in our vehicles, there are clear cut rules to abide by. If you don’t abide by these rules, serious problems can happen.

 Regular (Conventional) Oil

-Let’s start with regular oil, which also known as conventional oil.
+Let’s start with regular oil, which is also known as conventional oil.

 Regular oil tends to be heavier than its synthetic blend counterpart.
 Although it goes through refinement, the composition stays truer to the original fossil fuel.
 In this respect, it’s less environmentally friendly, producing more toxic emissions.